neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     print(response.answer)

+It is however not mandatory to use LangChain.
+The alternative is to implement a custom model.

-Using a custom model
+Using a Custom Model
 -----------------------------

-If you do not wish to use LangChain, you can create your own LLM class by subclassing the LLMInterface.
-Here is an example using the Python ollama client:
+To avoid LangChain, developers can create a custom LLM class by subclassing the `LLMInterface`.
+Here's an example using the Python Ollama client:

 .. code:: python